CANDCstudio/tomorrowstarted/README.md

 #### *Header and Menuing*

-For the wordpress mock-up we need to overhaul how we presented content to the user.
-This is because we did away with the windows used int eh showcase website in favor of the single post feed.
+For the wordpress mock-up we needed to overhaul how we presented content to the user.
+This is because we did away with the windows used in the showcase website in favor of the single post feed.
 The idea was to make a menu that felt like it was living on the webpage like words on the pages of a book.
 There would not be boxes or any graphic interference that would deleneate the various elements.
 Instead just using type, with feedback provided by the possibilities of type-setting.

 The solution required solving another (more interesting) problem.
-How to dynamically change the height of one of two elements and alter the height pf the other without pushing that one down the page?
+How to dynamically change the height of one of two elements and alter the height of the other without pushing it one down the page.
 In other words, we wanted to maintain the `height` of the parent while changing the proportions of the children dynamically.

-The reason behind solving this was because we thought it nice to use a fade-out effect on the feed, to make it look like the feed disappeared at the top of the page, and appeared at the bottom of the page, as one scrolls through it.
+The reason behind solving this was because of the use of a fade-out effect on the feed.
+Scrollable elements look like they appear/disappear on and off the page.

-Thought there are plenty of ways to resolve this, we're happy with what we made.
+There are plenty of ways to resolve the dynamic height problem, this is the solution we went with.

 We begin by setting the `body` tag as the parent, and `header` and `main` as the children.